trieu/leo-cdp-free-edition/README.md

 # Why is LEO CDP ?

-1. You need to do Advanced Data Analytics with Jupyter Notebook to understand Customer Insights
+1. You need to do Advanced Data Analytics with Jupyter Notebook / Google Colab to understand Customer Insights
 2. You need to do Data Segmentation for Customer Personalization and direct-marketing purposes
 3. You need to optimize Customer Journey Map and Customer Experience (CX)
 4. You need an on-premises software solution to deploy in your private cloud servers